-The Visitor Centre for Snæfellsjökull glacier National Park used to be located here, but in the summer of 2016, the Visitor Centre moved locations down to Malarrif opposite the lighthouse a little bit further east from Hellnar.
+The Visitor Centre for Snæfellsjökull Glacier National Park used to be located here, but in the summer of 2016, the Visitor Centre moved locations down to Malarrif opposite the lighthouse a little bit further east from Hellnar.

 The beach is a bit rocky though as there are lava rocks on the beach, which are quite unique, some of them are black and some of them are white.

-When I visited Vatnshellir cave which is very close to here, the guide told us about these different colours of the rocks on the beach, that they were from different periods of the same volcanic eruption and that it was rare seeing them together on the beach like this.
+When I visited Vatnshellir cave which is very close to here, the guide told us about the different colours of the rocks on the beach, that they were from different periods of the same volcanic eruption and that it was rare seeing them together on the beach like this.

 Supposedly there is a cave called Baðstofuhellir inside the cliff, but I have never managed to see it - it has been described as very colourful in a certain light.

-You will see a lot of fulmars in the cliffs and it is so lovely watching them up close and personal, as it were.
+You will see a lot of fulmars and kittiwake in the cliffs and it is so lovely watching them up close and personal, as it were.
 Usually, they are on high sea cliffs and you can only hear (and smell them) from above, but I have rarely seen them from below.

 My aunt has got a summer cottage at Hellnar, overlooking Snæfellsjökull glacier and the sea.
 She and her husband often watch Orca whales playing in the sea from their living room.

 She had studied management of creamery dairies in Borgarfjörður and had met my great-grandfather at Hvanneyri Agricultural School where he was studying agriculture.

 Sæbólskirkja church at Ingjaldssandur in the Westfjords

 There is a lovely little café called Fjöruhúsið right by the sea at Hellnar.
 It opened in 1997 and is very popular amongst Icelanders as well as foreign visitors.

 It is a café, not a restaurant, so only light meals can be bought here.
 And it is very small, so only a limited amount of guests can visit the café at a time.

 The hike from Hellnar to Arnarstapi starts here by Fjöruhúsið on the right-hand side.
 And if you walk a bit further up behind the café and turn left there is a statue of the Virgin Mary by holy spring water.

 She bade him consecrate the spring, which he did.
 I have not been able to find any written records on his vision, but have heard about it frequently.

 The statue was donated and erected by the owners of Hellnar in 1989.

 I visited Maríulind when my father was dying back in July 2008, and prayed for him and always visit this holy spring when there are difficulties in the family.

 I believe that there are healing powers at work here.

 To visit this area you can rent a car in Reykjavík and reach Arnarstapi in around 2.5 hours.
-But there are so many beautiful stops on the way that give yourself ample time to visit Snæfellsnes peninsula.
+But there are so many beautiful stops on the way that give yourself ample time to visit the Snæfellsnes peninsula.
 At least 2-3 days to be able to enjoy it to the fullest.